sandra-calvo/smarthomes/README.md

 ## IoT-Sensors

 In this lab we are going to use **Thingsee sensors** created by Haltian (https://thingsee.com/).
 Thingsee IoT devices are wireless and easy to plug & play.
-The sensors can be configured to send data to the cloud.
+The sensors can be pre-configured to send data to any cloud.

 <img src="/images/Sensors1.png" width="80%" height="80%">